MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-dns-firewall.md

 ### Use the Same RADIUS Ports for the Internal Perimeter Network Firewall Configuration

-If you are using the default RADIUS port configuration on the VPN Server and the NPS Server, ensure that you open the following ports on the Internal Perimeter Network Firewall.
+If you use the default RADIUS port configuration on the VPN Server and the NPS Server, make sure that you open the following ports on the Internal Perimeter Network Firewall:

 - Ports UDP1812, UDP1813, UDP1645, and UDP1646

 If you are not using the default RADIUS ports in your NPS deployment, you must configure the firewall to allow RADIUS traffic on the ports that you are using.
-For more details, see [Configure Firewalls for RADIUS Traffic](../../../../../networking/technologies/nps/nps-firewalls-configure.md).
+For more information, see [Configure Firewalls for RADIUS Traffic](../../../../../networking/technologies/nps/nps-firewalls-configure.md).

 ## Next step
 [Step 5.
 Configure Windows 10 Client Always On VPN Connections](vpn-deploy-client-vpn-connections.md): In this step, you configure the Windows 10 client computers to communicate with that infrastructure with a VPN connection.
 You can use several technologies to configure Windows 10 VPN clients, including Windows PowerShell, System Center Configuration Manager, and Intune.
 All three require an XML VPN profile to configure the appropriate VPN settings.